Dipstick: Measuring dipstick

-Floor & pavement profiler
+Floor and pavement profiler

-"Dipstick" is the trade name of a profiling device manufactured by Face Construction Technologies of Norfolk, Virginia USA.
+"Dipstick" is the trade name of a profiling device manufactured by Face Construction Technologies of Norfolk, Virginia, US.
 The instrument is used in 66 countries on six continents to measure the flatness and levelness of concrete floor slabs and pavements.

 The Dipstick measures concrete floor slab flatness/levelness in terms of Face Floor Profile Numbers ("F-Numbers"), a profile measurement system adopted in 1990 by the American Concrete Institute.
 The Dipstick is 'walked' across sections of the floor between two successive points and data is collated.
 This is now regarded by some in the industry as a long slow process with other profiling devices available offering accurate results in less time.
 The Dipstick can have a variable sampling rate from 75mm up to 300mm.

 F-Number measurement procedures were established by ASTM Standard E1155.
 The instrument also measures TR-34 Free Movement (FM); TR-34 Defined Movement (DM); Gap under Sliding Unleveled Straightedge; Gap under Rolling Straightedge; and DIN 18202.

-The U.S. Federal Highway Administration (FHWA) and the World Bank (with its International Roughness Index... or "IRI") have established measurement procedures using Dipstick profiler data.
+The U.S. Federal Highway Administration (FHWA) and the World Bank (with its International Roughness Index or "IRI") have established measurement procedures using Dipstick profiler data.

 The American Association of State Highway and Transportation Officials (AASHTO) has established its Standard R 41 (most recently published as R 41-05 (2010)) to, "... manually collect precision profile data utilizing the Face Technologies Dipstick.
 The instrument measures profiles (relative elevation differences) at a rate and accuracy greater than traditional rod and level surveys.
 Procedures for measuring both longitudinal and transverse profiles are described."